cad324/Trend-Global/documents/team-contract.md

 6. What roles will we create?
 Include a description of exactly what each role is responsible for.

 7. How will we hold ourselves and one another accountable?
 What (exactly) will we say to a team member who appears not to be contributing equally?
 To a team member who fails to deliver what was promised?
+  We will all look out for each other.
+We will remind a slacking member of the project requirements and ask them to do the work as soon as possible.
+If nothing changes, we will consult the course staff.